Sheldon Thomas (footballer)

-Sheldon Thomas (born December 8, 1972) is a former Trinidadian soccer player who played for LA Galaxy.
+Sheldon Thomas (born December 8, 1972) is a Trinidadian former footballer.

-He also played for South China Athletic Club and Orange County Waves, and was capped three times for Trinidad & Tobago.
+He played for South China Athletic Club, Orange County Waves and LA Galaxy and was capped three times for Trinidad & Tobago.

 Club career

 Early career

 Thomas attended El Camino College and Saint Benedict's College before studying at California State University in 1996.
 He was named All American and Athlete of the Year in 1996 and 1997 for the Mountain Pacific Division.

 South China Athletic Club

 After graduating, Thomas joined Hong Kong side South China Athletic Club.
 He won honors of MVP with a double championship in the Vice Roy Cup and the Hong Kong FA Cup.
 During his time in Asia, he also represented the club in the Asian Club Championships.

 Orange County Waves

 Thomas moved back to the United States in 1999 and joined Orange County Waves.

 LA Galaxy

 In 2000, Thomas was called up to represent LA Galaxy, the parent club of the Orange County Waves, in the World Club Championships.
 Sheldon made a single appearance for the club with a nine-minute cameo from the bench.